farukonder/thats-enough-cloud-for-today/_posts/2023-11-26-secure-http-prop-for-mulesoft.md

 ```

 in mulesoft version 4, this can be managed with help of below custom connector, secure-http-properties-connector.
-developed connector decryptes literals which already encrypted and stored in files or http locations. mule 3 already  has a connector for encryption for clear text.
+developed connector decryptes literals which already encrypted and stored in files or http locations.

 [https://github.com/farukonder/secure-http-properties-connector](https://github.com/farukonder/secure-http-properties-connector)